Lancelotbronner/Voxelworld/README.md

 Only visible chunks are rendered.
 A naive frustum-culling approach is used to test if a chunk is in the camera’s view.
 If it is not, it is not rendered.
 This results in a pretty decent performance improvement as well.

-Chunk buffers are completely regenerated when a block is changed in that chunk, instead of trying to update the VBO.
+Whenever chunks change their geometry is rebuilt and buffers are updated.

 Text is rendered using a bitmap atlas.
 Each character is rendered onto two triangles forming a 2D rectangle.

-“Modern” OpenGL is used - no deprecated, fixed-function pipeline functions are used.
-Vertex buffer objects are used for position, normal and texture coordinates.
+“Modern" OpenGL 4.1 is used.
+Vertex array objects are used to draw.
 Vertex and fragment shaders are used for rendering.
-Matrix manipulation functions are in matrix.c for translation, rotation, perspective, orthographic, etc. matrices.
+Mathematics are using the high-performance `cglm` library.
 The 3D models are made up of very simple primitives - mostly cubes and rectangles.
-These models are generated in code in cube.c.
+These models are generated in code in `cube.c`.

 Transparency in glass blocks and plants (plants don’t take up the full rectangular shape of their triangle primitives) is implemented by discarding magenta-colored pixels in the fragment shader.